haoyang504/haoyang504.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I am a second-year PhD student at AI in Health Lab in the School of Information, UT Austin, advised by Prof. Ying Ding.
+Prior to joining UT Austin, I did my bachelor's in the Department of Information Management at Peking University where I was honored to be advised by Dr. Yi Bu.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.